 Garlic contains three essential compounds that give the herb its incredible abilities: Alliin, alliinase and allicin.
 Together, alliin and alliinase form the compound allicin.
 In nature, this compound is produced as part of a defence mechanism – a reaction to potential pathogens and fungi.
 This anti-viral and anti-fungal quality of the chemical makes it very popular in a number of treatments, however once activated, allicin has a very short life span, often fading after a few hours.
 The allicin in your food is often diminished by the time it reaches your plate.
 This is why supplements like 'Allicin max' are so sought-after – they contain concentrated amounts of allicin whereas many other brands of garlic supplements reduce or don't have allicin in as this is what gives garlic its potent smell!

 Vitamin D, the sunshine vitamin!
+I can not give enough emphasis to the miracles of Vitamin D and the problems caused by deficiency.
+I would encourage you to research and use this links as a starting point.
+Research is proving that in the UK nearly everyone is now Vitamin D deficient and its important to recognize that RDA levels have not been changed since 1989, to reflect this research.
+Please remember that RDA is a bit like minimum wage, its only there as the absolute minimum needed to live on!
 It is an amazingly effective antimicrobial agent, producing 200 to 300 different antimicrobial peptides in your body that kill bacteria, viruses and fungi.
+Its incredibly effective in cancer prevention.
 Optimizing your levels will not only help send a cold or flu virus packing, it can prevent them from invading your body in the first place. (it's important to remember that if you're taking high dose vitamin D supplements, you ALSO need to take vitamin K2.)
+Further reading

 Thyme, Rosemary, Sage and Oregano.